Using Oil Cleansers: Your Step-by-Step Guide to Clearer Skin

 I generally spend a full minute or two really massaging an oil across my face, using small circular motions with my fingertips.
 This helps to make sure I’ve got every spot of oil and dirt on my face- plus taking that extra minute really makes sure my makeup and SPF get broken down properly.

 As an added bonus, just the act of massaging skin helps boost circulation, giving a lovely glow.
-Just make sure not to pull or rub skin too hard (no extra redness here thanks!).
+Just make sure not to pull or rub the skin too hard (no extra redness here thanks!).

 Tip 2.
 Press into Pores